 - Market Research: Analysts can collect historical price data to understand market trends, product seasonality, and consumer behavior over time.

-Getting Started: Real-Time Price Tracking with EasyParser
+Getting Started: Real-Time Price Tracking with Easyparser

-For applications that require immediate price data, EasyParser’s Real-Time API is the perfect tool.
+For applications that require immediate price data, Easyparser’s Real-Time API is the perfect tool.
 It allows you to fetch detailed product information, including the current price, with a single, synchronous API call.
-The primary endpoint for this is the Detail
+The primary endpoint for this is the Detail operation, which can query a product using its ASIN or Amazon URL.

 Let's say we want to get the current price of a product.
 The process is straightforward: